SaadetNajaf/Bootstrap-website/README.md

 Welcome to **Paylaştıkça**, a beautifully crafted website designed to provide informative content and foster knowledge sharing.
 Explore our dynamic homepage, get to know our team, browse our gallery, and connect with us through the contact section.

+---

 ## ⚙️ Features

+✅ **Responsive Design**
-✅ Responsive Design 📱: Fully optimized for any device, ensuring a smooth user experience.
+Fully optimized for any device, ensuring a smooth user experience.

+✅ **Carousel Slider**
-✅ Carousel Slider 🎠: Eye-catching rotating images on the homepage, showcasing beautiful visuals.
+Eye-catching rotating images on the homepage, showcasing beautiful visuals.

+✅ **About Section**
-✅ About Section 📖: Learn more about our mission and values in a well-crafted, informative area.
+Learn more about our mission and values in a well-crafted, informative area.

+✅ **Team Section**
-✅ Team Section 👥: Meet our dedicated team members with their roles and images.
+Meet our dedicated team members with their roles and images.

+✅ **Gallery**
-✅ Gallery 🖼️: Explore a gallery featuring our latest photos, available in full-size view.
+Explore a gallery featuring our latest photos, available in full-size view.

+✅ **Contact Form**
-✅ Contact Form 📩: Get in touch with us quickly through an easy-to-fill contact form.
+Get in touch with us quickly through an easy-to-fill contact form.

+✅ **Fixed Navbar**
-✅ Fixed Navbar 🔝: Always accessible navigation bar that provides seamless access to all sections.
+Always accessible navigation bar that provides seamless access to all sections.

+---

 ## 🛠 Technologies Used